March 2021

 House Bill 251

-AMENDS FLORIDA STATUTE § 790.401 our Red Flag or Risk Protection Order law to expand the list of those who can request a protective order to include: Biological or Legal Parent-Child relationshipStep-parentGrandparentLegal GuardianSiblingSpouse.
+AMENDS FLORIDA STATUTE § 790.401, the Florida Red Flag Law (or Risk Protection Order Law), to expand the list of those who can request a protective order to include: Biological or Legal Parent-Child relationshipStep-parentGrandparentLegal GuardianSiblingSpouse.
 Further, this bill allows the Risk Protection Order to be filed where the Petitioner lives instead of where the respondent lives.
 For example a person who lives in the panhandle could be required to travel to Key west to defend a Risk Protection order filed by a parent, sibling or spouse who lives in the Keys.
 Currently, the Risk Protection order must be filed where the respondent lives and can only be filed by law enforcement.

 Man Holding Gun